THE VMIAC DECLARATION

 PLACES and SERVICES

-We explored what kinds of places, spaces and services we might want in a wonderful future.
+We explored what places, spaces and services we might want in a wonderful future.
 Would it be anything like the system we have today?
 No, it wouldn’t.

-The places people most spoke about were peer-run services, and this included many variants: peer-run respites, recovery houses, crisis centres, peer support groups, recovery colleges and retreats.
+The places people most spoke about were peer-run services, which included many variants: peer-run respites, recovery houses, crisis centres, peer support groups, recovery colleges, and retreats.

 places

-Places that might be more familiar, but currently receive little funding, were respite, drop-in services, community spaces, learning spaces.
-Some people dreamed that the only place they should need is their own home.
+Places that might be more familiar but currently receive little funding were respite, drop-in services, community spaces, and learning spaces.
+Some people dream that the only place they should need is their own home.

-A minority of people told us that hospital was the best place for them in a crisis.
-But these people spoke about the need for hospitals to be nicer, cleaner, with more light and unlocked doors.
+A minority of people told us that hospitals were the best place for them in a crisis.
+However, these people also spoke about the need for hospitals to be nicer, cleaner, with more light, and with unlocked doors.

 These are some individual dreams: